 Diet

-Countless chemicals are absorbed from our diet every day, and many of these compounds are as potent as drugs in terms of inhibiting and inducing CYP enzymes.
+Countless chemicals are absorbed from our diet daily, and many of these compounds are as potent as drugs to inhibit and induce CYP enzymes.

-Grapefruit and other fruit juices, for example, have already been mentioned as being potent inhibitors of CYP3A4.
+For example, grapefruit and other fruit juices have already been mentioned as potent inhibitors of CYP3A4.
 Many food additives expose the consumer to compounds that induce CYP enzymes.
 For example, the process of barbecuing meats produces hydrocarbons that induce CYP1A2.

 Cruciferous vegetables, such as cabbage, cauliflower, and Brussels sprouts, induce CYP1A2.
 Eating vegetables also increases the pH of urine.
-This is beneficial in maintaining a number of conjugated metabolites of aromatic amines.
+This is beneficial in maintaining several conjugated metabolites of aromatic amines.

 A change to a person’s diet can significantly alter the clearance of drugs and lead to loss of efficacy or possible toxicity.